meislul/poolswap/README.md

 A goroutine-safe container for hot-swapping heavy objects (e.g., caches, configurations) without blocking readers or generating GC pressure.

-Combines `sync.Pool` with atomic reference counting to enable non-blocking reads while ensuring old objects are only recycled after all readers finish.
+Wraps a `sync.Pool` with atomic reference counting to enable non-blocking reads while ensuring old objects are only recycled after all readers finish.

 **Contents**
 - [Why?](#why)